 Sometimes an ER bill is so exorbitant that a patient is simply unable to pay all or part of it.
 Therefore, it always pays to bargain when it comes to paying an ER bill, even if the patient is uninsured and has agreed to self-pay.
 Most hospitals will offer discounts for self-paying individuals, especially if there is a risk that they might not be paid at all.
 The same goes for the physician portion of the bill.

-Even insured patients, especially if they are willing to contest specific charges, can get a reduction of their ER bill by contacting the hospital’s billing office.
+Even insured patients, especially if they are willing to contest specific charges, may get a reduction of their ER bill by contacting the hospital’s billing office.
 In addition, most hospitals will work with patients to create some sort of payment plan that allows reimbursements over time.
-If the bills are still too high, patients can consider settling their debt through a professional debt relief firm.
+If the bills are still too high, patients may consider settling their debt through a professional debt relief firm.

 Even with its high costs, however, the percentage of the country’s total health care spending on emergency care is actually very small.
 According to the Agency for Healthcare Research and Quality, in 2008, when the nation’s total health care expenditures was approximately $2.4 trillion, all services provided in American EDs, including physician services, was $47.3 billion –barely 2 percent of the overall amount.